Gaurav123jha/HTML-CSS-single-page-/README.md

-# This basic HTML and CSS page
+# This is a basic HTML and CSS page